jpodwys/cache-service-node-cache/README.md

 If you're using `cache-service-node-cache` with `cache-service`, the benefits are obvious.
 However, there are also a couple of reasons you might prefer it to using vanilla [node-cache](https://www.npmjs.com/package/node-cache):

-* It adds an excellent `.mset()` implementation which allow you to sset expirations on a per key, per function call, and/or per `cache-service-node-cache` instance basis (Vanilla node-cache does not offer `.mset()` at all).
+* It adds an excellent `.mset()` implementation which allow you to set expirations on a per key, per function call, and/or per `cache-service-node-cache` instance basis (Vanilla node-cache does not offer `.mset()` at all).
 * Built-in logging with a `verbose` flag.

 # Cache Module Configuration Options